pra48-cyber/Function_genrator/README.md

 ---

 ## Contact & Credits
-Author: Your Name / Your Lab
+Author: Prasad
 For suggestions, improvements, or example VIs to include, please open an issue or send a patch.

 ---

 Thank you for trying the LabVIEW Function Generator.
-Happy signal processing!